Mets' Lindor homers after surprise visit from mom

 TRAINER’S ROOM

-Mets: RHP Tylor Megill (right shoulder) was shut down for four weeks after an MRI revealed a strain.
-Megill was injured Thursday in his second start since returning from an IL stint due to right biceps tendinitis. … 3B Eduardo Escobar (undisclosed) was available off the bench after missing Thursday’s game while undergoing tests at a local hospital.
-Manager Buck Showalter said he hoped Escobar could return to the lineup Saturday. … RHP Jacob deGrom (right scapula) threw his fifth bullpen session Friday.
+Mets: RHP Tylor Megill (right shoulder) was shut down for four weeks after an MRI revealed a strain. … 3B Eduardo Escobar was available off the bench after missing Thursday’s game while undergoing tests at a local hospital.
+Escobar said he had a headache and felt dizzy while taking grounders Thursday afternoon. … RHP Jacob deGrom (right scapula) threw his fifth bullpen session Friday.

 UP NEXT